 How JavaScript works

-When a webpage is loaded, a browser runs the JavaScript code that comes with it.
-The code creates dynamic interactions, from making forms work (taking form input and making buttons functional) to creating in-browser games.
+When a user opens a webpage, their browser runs the JavaScript code that comes with it.
+JavaScript adds behavior, from making forms work (taking form input and making buttons functional) to creating in-browser games.

-Modern browsers have a JavaScript engine, which is what runs the code and helps render the page.
+Modern web browsers have internal JavaScript engines, which run the code and help render the page.
 But how do you get your JS code onto a website?

 Adding JavaScript to a website